chinamike65/hugo-tuolesi/content/book4/book4en.md

 At the very least, this kind of life will last for more than 20 years.
 For more than 20 years, I have to be so diligent, enterprising, and practice Dharma forbearance every day.

-We studied at the Ta'er Monastery when we were young, and in order to save time, we made breakfast for several days at a time.
+We studied at the Ta'er Monastery when we were young, and in order to save time, we would make breakfast for several days at a time.

-In the past, the conditions were very poor, there was no crispy, oil, and when making fried noodles, I just fished it in water.
+In the past, the conditions were very poor, there was no frying oil, and when making fried noodles, we just boiled it in water.

-In the morning, while eating and reading, I do not speak for almost the whole day, and it is even more impossible to ask the teacher if there is a problem, and then listen to the scriptures and debate the scriptures.
+In the morning, while eating and reading, we do not speak for almost the whole day, and it is even more impossible to ask the teacher if there is a problem, and then listen to the scriptures and debate the scriptures.

-In this way, after living for three years, I hardly have time to communicate with other people, I just study hard.
+In this way, after living for three years, I hardly had time to communicate with other people, I just studied hard.

 Three years later, one of my masters said, "It's too hard for you to be like this.
 You can relax and talk to others, and you will understand a lot of things."

 Only then did I slowly relax.
-During the process of cultivating and learning, I was cultivating Dharma forbearance at the same time.
+During the process of cultivating and learning, I was cultivating forbearance at the same time.

 Once you have cultivated the Dharma to a certain level of forbearance, you will naturally be very happy.
 It may seem like a lot of hard work to others, but in fact you are very happy.